Companion to LJV · Weird Thursday IV · The Roxie · SF

 An architectural reading of free will, affordances, and the geometry of awakening.

 Christof never locks Truman's door.
 He only makes every door point inward.
-Sea Haven is a city of false signifiers: every perceived affordance is performative, every signifier is a lie, the only real anti-affordance, the dome wall, is disguised as a horizon, and the only real affordance in the entire town, the staircase and the door, is hidden behind that horizon.
+The dome above Sea Haven is a city of false signifiers: every perceived affordance is performative, every signifier is a lie, the only real anti-affordance, the dome wall itself, is disguised as a horizon, and the only real affordance in the entire film, the staircase and the door, is hidden behind that horizon.

 A town engineered to look like a town.